MelvinJWallace/MelvinJW.github.io/README.txt

-# 🌐 **Portfolio Website**

-## 👋 **Welcome**

-Hello, my name is **Melvin Wallace**, and welcome to my personal portfolio website.

-Here, you will find a curated selection of my favorite projects that I have completed, with many more to come in the near future.
-This site serves as a central hub for showcasing my work, growth, and technical capabilities as I continue developing my skills in data analytics and related fields.

-I have a collection of projects completed in **Python**, **SQL**, and **Power BI**, each designed to highlight and demonstrate my understanding of data analysis, problem‑solving, and insight generation.
-My goal is to extract meaningful, actionable insights from data using a variety of analytical tools and techniques.

----

-# 📁 **About This Portfolio**

-This website was built to:

-- Present my analytics work in a clean, organized format
-- Demonstrate my technical and analytical skillset
-- Provide real examples of my ability to work with data
-- Serve as a growing collection of projects as I continue learning

-Each project reflects a different aspect of my capabilities, including:

-- Data cleaning and transformation
-- Exploratory data analysis (EDA)
-- Visualization and storytelling
-- SQL querying and database analysis
-- Dashboard creation and reporting

----

-# 🛠️ **Tools & Technologies**

-### **Languages**
-- Python
-- SQL (T‑SQL, MSSQL Server)

-### **Libraries**
-- Pandas
-- NumPy
-- Matplotlib
-- Seaborn

-### **Tools**
-- Jupyter Notebook
-- SQL Server Management Studio
-- Power BI
-- Git & GitHub

----

-# 🚀 **What You Can Expect**

-This portfolio includes projects across several domains, such as:

-- Sales & business analytics
-- Crime & public safety data
-- Healthcare analytics
-- Education & student performance
-- Historical & social datasets
-- Cybersecurity‑related log analysis (via homelab work)

-More projects will be added as I continue expanding my knowledge and exploring new tools, datasets, and analytical techniques.

----

-# 📬 **Contact**

-If you’d like to connect, collaborate, or discuss data analytics:

-**📧 Email:** melvinjasonwallace@gmail.com
-**📍 Location:** Naperville, IL
-**💼 LinkedIn:** *(Add your link here)*
-**🌐 Portfolio Website:** *(Optional)*

----
+🌐 Portfolio Website
+Welcome to my personal portfolio website!
+This site serves as a central hub for showcasing the projects, skills, and analytical work I’ve developed across Python, SQL, and Power BI.

+👋 About Me
+Hello, my name is Melvin Wallace, and this portfolio represents my journey in data analytics and problem‑solving.
+Here, you’ll find a curated selection of projects that highlight my ability to:

+Clean, transform, and analyze real‑world datasets

+Build insights using Python, SQL Server, and Power BI

+Create visualizations that communicate clear, actionable findings

+Apply structured analytical thinking to uncover patterns and trends

+This website is a growing collection of my work, and I will continue adding new projects as I expand my skills and explore new tools and techniques.

+📁 What You’ll Find Here
+My portfolio includes projects across several domains, including:

+Sales & Business Analytics

+Crime & Public Safety Data

+Healthcare Analytics

+Education & Student Performance

+Historical & Social Data Analysis

+Cybersecurity‑related log analytics (via homelab work)

+Each project demonstrates a different aspect of my analytical skillset—from data cleaning and transformation to visualization and storytelling.

+🛠️ Tools & Technologies Featured
+Python (Pandas, NumPy, Matplotlib, Seaborn)

+SQL Server / T‑SQL

+Power BI

+Jupyter Notebook

+Git & GitHub

+🚀 Purpose of This Website
+This portfolio website was created to:

+Showcase my technical abilities

+Demonstrate real‑world problem‑solving

+Provide a clean, organized space for my projects

+Serve as a living document of my growth as a data professional

+Whether you're a recruiter, hiring manager, or fellow analyst, I hope this site gives you a clear view of my capabilities and passion for data.

+📬 Contact
+If you’d like to connect, collaborate, or learn more about my work:

+Email: melvinjasonwallace@gmail.com